Novel Algorithms for Smoothly Differentiable and Efficiently Vectorizable Contact Manifold Construction: Introduction and Related Work

-All of these considerations motivate us to design a collision detection routine from scratch with differentiability and vectorizability as the primary concern (which constitutes the main contribution of this paper), inspired by the analogous routines of barrier-based contact simulation approaches \cite{Li2020IPC}.
-We opt for this approach rather than trying to make existing routines differentiable, because these standard routines were conceived within a computer graphics, video game design, or computational science and engineering context with speed and minimal memory footprint as the primary concern (rather than differentiability and vectorization).
+All of these considerations motivate us to design a collision detection routine from scratch with differentiability and vectorizability as the primary concerns (which constitutes the main contribution of this paper), inspired by the analogous routines of barrier-based contact simulation approaches \cite{Li2020IPC}.
+We opt for this approach rather than trying to make existing routines differentiable, because these standard routines were conceived within a computer graphics, video game design, or computational science and engineering context with speed (i.e. of a single simulation instance on CPU) and minimal memory footprint as the main priorities.